Aadhaar best way to prevent money laundering, Centre tells SC

 The bench asked Venugopal that the people, opposed to the scheme, say that it violated the doctrine of proportionality.

-The Aadhaar scheme satisfies the test of proportionality by showing a rational nexus between the means and the goal, he said, adding that all subsidies were part of right to life with dignity and would prevail over the right to privacy.
+The Aadhaar scheme satisfies the test of proportionality by showing a rational nexus between the means and the goal, he said, adding that all subsidies were part of the right to life with dignity and would prevail over the right to privacy.

 The State has a legitimate state interest in rolling out Aadhaar, he said.